MagicMirrorOrg/MagicMirror-Documentation/module-development/rendering.md

 If `getDom` is not overridden, MagicMirror will try and render a [Nunjucks](https://mozilla.github.io/nunjucks/) template from `getTemplate`.

-Nunjucks is a templating language for Javascript.
+Nunjucks is a templating language for JavaScript.
 You can read more about the syntax in the
 [Nunjucks Documentation](https://mozilla.github.io/nunjucks/templating.html).